-- Customization: Zenefits again pales in comparison to Gusto’s extensible, customizable user dashboard.
+- Gusto Is More Customizable: Zenefits again pales in comparison to Gusto’s extensible, customizable user dashboard.
 One of the areas this issue arises most prominently is in Zenefits’ HR processing solutions, which are restrictive to HR managers who are used to adding features of their own and fine-tuning their options.
-Gusto has a history for robust simplicity and takes the win when it comes to overall customization.
+Gusto has a history of robust simplicity and takes the win when it comes to overall customization.

-- Benefits Administration: Gusto’s benefits administration is decidedly more straightforward than Zenefits’.
+- Gusto’s Benefits Administration Is Easier To Use: Gusto’s benefits administration is decidedly more straightforward than Zenefits’.
 This is due in large part to Zenefits charging an extra fee for companies who already use brokers to administer benefits.
 Gusto charges no extra fees for benefits administration and will make it easy to manage all your benefits from one localized dashboard.

-- Security: The big difference between Gusto and Zenefits’ security measures is encryption standards.
+- Zenefits Has The Slight Edge On Security: The big difference between Gusto and Zenefits’ security measures is encryption standards.
 Gusto relies on the highest-level encryption technology to transmit data: 256-bit Secure Sockets Layer transmission.
 The company uses SSL to protect sensitive employee data and makes constant backups in multiple locations of its critical data.
 Zenefits encrypts data using Transport Layer Security and layers its resting data with AES-128 technology.
 Zenefits uses two-factor authentication to grant access to data, whereas Gusto makes implementation of this added security layer optional.

-- Employee Portal: Zenefits’ employee portal stands out by offering a desktop as well as mobile app version for employees.
+- Zenefits Employee Portal Is Better: Zenefits’ employee portal stands out by offering a desktop as well as mobile app version for employees.
 Zenefits’ portal merges company HR features with its HRMS for ease of access to all HR data.
-Gusto does not offer a mobile-based employee portal, but still provides an easy-to-use dashboard for employees, complete with a sidebar navigation pane.
+Gusto does not offer a mobile-based employee portal but still provides an easy-to-use dashboard for employees, complete with a sidebar navigation pane.

 Both Gusto and Zenefits do a great job of being transparent and up-front about their pricing options.
-With Gusto, business owners can choose between three tiers of plans that steadily increase the per-month/per-person rates.
-Zenefits’ per-employee rates are higher, but are incredibly easy to understand and offer a free 14-day trial version in lieu of a guided demo.
+With Gusto, business owners can choose between three tiers of plans for salaried employees that range from $40/month +$6/month per employee to $80/month + $12/month per employee.

 Read our in-depth breakdown of Gusto’s plans and pricing to learn more.